-Approximately 260 children die and 58,000 are hospitalised every year due to unintentional injury in Australia.
-This means that more Australian children die of injury than die of cancer, asthma and infectious diseases combined.
+Over 150 Australian children die and a further 68,000 are hospitalised every year due to unintentional injuries - the kind often referred to as 'accidents'.
+More Australian children die of injury than die of cancer and asthma combined.

-Every year in Victoria approximately 29 children die and a further 81,000 are treated in hospital as a result of unintentional injuries.
+Every year in Victoria approximately 20 children die and over 100,000 are treated in hospital (hospital admissions and emergency department presentations) as a result of unintentional injuries.
 The majority of these injuries and deaths are preventable.

 - Falls – from things such as nursery furniture and equipment (e.g. prams, high chairs, change tables), household furniture (e.g. cots, beds, chairs), playground equipment and wheeled devices (e.g. bikes, scooters).

 - Hit/struck/crush – finger jambs in doors and household objects such as televisions and bookcases falling on top of children.

 - Cutting/piercing – cuts from glass and other sharp household items (e.g. knives, scissors).

 - Burns and scalds – from hot tap water, hot beverages such as tea and coffee and hot food including soup and 2 minute noodles.

 - Poisoning – from common medications such as paracetamol, household cleaners (e.g. bleach, dishwashing detergent, toilet bowl cleaners).